Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Results Discussion

 \subsection{Biomechanics of Porous Transport}

-Eventually, we would like to answer Question (3) in Section \ref{sec_intro}.
-Figure \ref{fig8} shows the benchmark study of the biofilm growth in porous membrane and vacuum space.
-We pick the case of a 2D porous membrane with $N_{\rm unit} = 6$ and $\bar{\mathcal{D}}$ for comparison with biofilm growth in nonconfined vacuum space.
-Figure \ref{fig8} \textbf{A} \& \textbf{B} visualize the snapshots of the biofilm growth simulations, where $\Tilde{\tau}$ stand for the iteration number (or time steps), which can be converted to real-world time as $t = 10\times\Tilde{\tau}\ \rm [s]$.
+We perform further IbM simulations to potentially uncover the biomechanical mechanisms governing the optimal design.
+Figure \ref{fig8} shows the benchmark study of the biofilm growth in porous membranes and in unconfined space.
+We pick the case of a 2D porous membrane with $N_{\rm unit} = 6$ and $\bar{\mathcal{D}}$ for comparison with biofilm growth in unconfined space.
+Figure \ref{fig8} \textbf{A} \& \textbf{B} visualize the snapshots of the biofilm growth simulations, where $\Tilde{\tau}$ stand for the iteration number (or time steps), which can be converted to actual time as $t = 10\times\Tilde{\tau}\ \rm [s]$.
 Figure \ref{fig8} \textbf{C} visualizes the sliced view of the biofilm growth at $\Tilde{\tau}=12000$, to further explain confinement-induced biofilm growth.
-Figure \ref{fig8} \textbf{D} shows the change of the total bacteria cells $\mathcal{N}_{\rm bio}^{\rm total}$ along with the iterations $\Tilde{\tau}$, where the blue solid line stand for biofilm growth in nonconfined vacuum space and red dashed line stand for biofilm growth in the porous membrane.
-We observe two key moments that distinguish the overall biofilm growths, the first moment is when $\Tilde{\tau}\approx6000$ when the biofilms in the vacuum space (blue solid line) exceeds that of in the porous materials (red dashed line); and the second moment is when $\Tilde{\tau}\approx13500$ when the biofilms in the porous materials (red dashed line) exceeds that of in the vacuum space (blue solid line).
+Figure \ref{fig8} \textbf{D} shows the change of the total bacteria cells $\mathcal{N}_{\rm bio}^{\rm total}$ along with the iterations $\Tilde{\tau}$, where the blue solid line denotes biofilm growth in unconfined space and the red dashed line denotes biofilm growth in the porous membrane.
+We observe two key moments that distinguish the overall biofilm growth: the first moment is at $\Tilde{\tau}\approx6000$ when the biofilm in the unconfined space (blue solid line) exceeds that of in the porous materials (red dashed line), and the second moment is at $\Tilde{\tau}\approx13500$ when the biofilm in the porous materials (red dashed line) exceeds that of in the vacuum space (blue solid line).
 The sliced views of the two moments ($\Tilde{\tau}=6000$ \& $\Tilde{\tau}=13500$) are visualized and indicated by shaded arrows.
-To quantitatively understand the mechanism of confinement-induced biofilm growth and transport, we compute the biofilm cell numbers distribution along the Z-axis by counting through 100 slices at $\Tilde{\tau}=12000$ (detailed analysis can be found in ESI of Ref. \cite{zhai_acs_biofilm}) and visualize the results in Figure \ref{fig8} \textbf{E}, corresponds to Figure \ref{fig8} \textbf{C}.
+To quantitatively understand the mechanisms of confinement-induced biofilm growth and transport, we compute the biofilm cell numbers distribution along the Z-axis by counting through 100 slices at $\Tilde{\tau}=12000$ (detailed analysis can be found in ESI of Ref. \cite{zhai_acs_biofilm}) and visualize the results in Figure \ref{fig8} \textbf{E}, in direct correspondence with the illustration in Figure \ref{fig8} \textbf{C}.
 The blue bars indicate the accumulative bacteria counts for biofilm growth in vacuum space and the red bars indicate that of the porous materials.